-APNewsBreak: Feds to ease land restrictions across US West
+US eases land restrictions meant to protect bird in West

 - Flipping off cop is free speech, court says

-The changes address a suite of sweeping land management plans for portions of 11 Western states that were adopted in 2015 under former President Barack Obama to keep the struggling bird from slipping toward extinction.
+Oregon Gov. Kate Brown, a Democrat, said in a statement that the changes marked “a shift away from planning toward active conservation and landscape management.”

-The ground-dwelling sage grouse is known for an elaborate mating ritual in which males puff out air sacs in their chest to attract female birds.
-They’ve seen steep declines due to energy development, disease and other factors.
+The birds are known for an elaborate mating ritual in which males fan their tails and puff out yellow air sacs in their chests as they strut around breeding grounds known as leks.
+Their numbers have plummeted due to energy development, disease and other factors.

+Opponents are expected to challenge the changes in court.
+Brian Rutledge with the Audubon Society said the revisions will make it harder to stop the long-term decline of sage grouse by giving oil and gas companies access to crucial grouse habitat.

+The chairman of the U.S. House Natural Resources Committee, Arizona Democrat Rep. Raul Grijalva, said the changes would benefit former clients of acting Interior Secretary David Bernhardt.
+Bernhardt worked as an oil and gas industry lobbyist before joining the Trump administration.

+Those policies had been memorialized in a 2015 partnership between Western states and the federal government, but officials from several states had since sought changes.

+Steed said the broad revisions to the Obama-era plans were meant to move beyond what he called a “one-size-fits-all” approach under the old rules.
+He said they give more flexibility to land managers and states concerned about balancing economic development with protections for the bird.

-The birds once numbered in the millions but the most recent estimates from the U.S. Fish and Wildlife Service places the population at between 200,000 to 500,000.
+Sage grouse once numbered in the millions but the most recent estimates from the U.S. Fish and Wildlife Service places the population at between 200,000 and 500,000.

-The 2015 plans capped years of negotiations involving government, industry and advocacy groups.
-They were intended to prevent grouse from being listed as a threatened or endangered species.
-Such a designation could have brought severe limitations on grazing, energy development and other activities across the bird’s range, which covers some 270,000 square miles (700,000 square kilometers).
+The 2015 plans capped years of negotiations and were intended to prevent the bird from being designated a threatened or endangered species.
+That status could have brought severe limitations on grazing, energy development and other activities across the bird’s range, which covers some 270,000 square miles (700,000 square kilometers).

 Under President Donald Trump, Interior Department officials have vowed to lift obstacles to drilling.
 Grouse protections have long been viewed by the energy industry as an obstacle to development.

-Steed said the broad revisions to the Obama-era plans were meant to move beyond what he called a “one-size-fits-all” approach under the old rules.
-He said the changes give more flexibility to land managers and states concerned about balancing economic development with protections for the bird.

-The new plans are expected to remove the most protective habitat designations for about 13,000 square miles (34,000 square kilometers) of public land.
+The new plans were expected to remove the most protective habitat designations for about 13,000 square miles (34,000 square kilometers) of public land.
 Those areas, considered essential to the species’ survival, were a centerpiece of the Obama policy.

 The Trump administration also would drop some requirements to prioritize leasing for oil and gas outside sage grouse habitat and allow for more waivers for drilling.

-But state officials including Colorado Gov. Jared Polis, a Democrat, signaled their support of the changes.

-“We look forward to working with the BLM and our local communities to move important conservation measures forward to protect greater sage grouse in Colorado,” Polis said in a statement.

-In Wyoming, one of the most important remaining strongholds for the species, Republican Gov. Mark Gordon said the changes would “provide predictability” for economic development while conserving grouse.
+In Wyoming, one of the most important remaining strongholds for the species, Republican Gov. Mark Gordon said the changes would help economic development while conserving grouse.

+Utah Republican Gov. Gary Herbert said the BLM’s new approach “will really complement what we’re already doing.
+That’s good news for how we manage sage grouse population in the state of Utah.”

+Associated Press writer Lindsay Whitehurst in Salt Lake City, Utah, contributed to this story.

 Follow Matthew Brown at https://twitter.com/matthewbrownap